E3SM-Project/e3sm_diags/source/available-parameters.rst

 -  **``reference_data_path``**: path to the reference (obs) data.
 -  **``test_data_path``**: path to the test (model) data.
 -  **``reference_name``**: the name of the reference (obs) file.
-This doesn't need to be defined if your running the default AMWG sets.
+This doesn't need to be defined if your running the default ACME sets.
 In the built-in parameters files for these, the ``reference_name`` is already defined.
 -  **``test_name``**: the name of the test (model output) file.